sfmbrestored/smb2-restored/README.md

-# smb2-restored
+# SMB2: Restored
-SMB2 Theme replacement for SFMB DEMO 2.1
+Super Mario Bros.
+2 theme replacement for SFMB DEMO 2.1

+# Made by:
+Nintendp, Keira S., Vini

+# Credits:
-Credits to all Closed Beta contributors.
+Closed beta SFMB contributors.

+# Warning:
+All resources (sprites), music, and sounds are the intellectual property of Nintendo.
+Anyone can use them.
+This project is not endorsed by Nintendo.
+If you use these resources, you must give credit to the respective owners.